 Account-based selling (ABS) is the sales execution model behind account-based marketing (ABM).
-While ABM focuses on targeting and engaging specific accounts through marketing channels, ABS defines how sales reps actually work those accounts: which stakeholders to engage, what messaging to use, how to multi-thread, and when to advance the deal.
-The distinction matters because many teams invest heavily in ABM targeting without changing how reps sell, resulting in well-targeted accounts receiving the same generic outreach they'd get from a spray-and-pray motion.
+ABM decides which accounts to target and warms them through marketing channels.
+Account-based selling defines how reps actually work those accounts: which stakeholders to engage, what messaging to use, how to multi-thread, and when to advance the deal.
+The distinction matters because many teams invest heavily in ABM targeting without changing how reps sell.
+The result is well-targeted accounts receiving the same generic outreach they would get from a spray-and-pray motion.

 The differences show up in every aspect of the sales motion: